Get news, updates, & event Info delivered right to your inbox:

 It started with a tree, a bare valley and an audacious dream.
 25 years ago, the ‘Survivor Tree’ rowan was one of very few trees remaining in the sheep grazed valley of Carrifran in the Scottish Borders.
 The dream was that one day this whole valley would be filled with trees to create a Wildwood.
 Now this aspiration is well under way and more than 700,000 trees surround the lone rowan.
 This project has now evolved and expanded to include more valleys and upland areas at Talla & Gameshope.
 Slowly but surely, the Wild Heart of Southern Scotland is being revived!

-Nearly 59 million hectares of forest has regrown since 2000, proving that natural generation efforts are paying off!
+In forest news, nearly 59 million hectares of forest has regrown since 2000, proving that natural generation efforts are paying off!
 This two year study collected data via satellite imaging and on-ground surveys throughout several countries.
 These forests have the potential to soak up and store 5.9 gigatonnes of carbon dioxide.
 While this is great news, it's also a clear reminder of how important it is to halt deforestation and restore our forests so they can help mitigate climate change.

 As wildfire severity has increased over the past several years, our post-wildfire restoration efforts have increased right along with it.
 Working with big partners like the United States Forest Service and CALFIRE and smaller ones like local Resource Conservation Districts and private landowners across the Golden State, we've planted over 5.4 million trees to date.
 We're dedicated to helping partners at any level and any location ranging from federal and state to public and private land, because everyone should be able to rebuild and restore after wildfires.